 - What rate (or price) can I qualify for?

 - What can I do to help ensure that I get the “best life insurance” for me?

 So, without further ado, let’ dive right in!

 Can I qualify for life insurance after I’ve been prescribed Dilaudid?

 Yes, individuals who have been prescribed Dilaudid in the past can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a Preferred Plus assuming that they are not longer taking it and the pre-existing medical condition which warranted its prescription has been resolved.
+In fact, they may even be able to qualify for a no medical exam life insurance policy at a Preferred rate (assuming that they are no longer taking it, and the pre-existing medical condition that warranted its prescription has been resolved).

 The problem is…